 In Spain the purchase of property is a regulated process.
-To ensure that the Spanish property you wish to buy is free of debts and restrictive clauses, it is essential to contact a reliable Solicitor or Gestor who will thoroughly research the Spanish property you intend to buy, and who can provide you with a Nota Simple.
+To ensure that the Spanish property you wish to buy is free of debts, liabilities and restrictive clauses, it is essential to contact a reliable Solicitor or Gestor who will thoroughly research the Spanish property you intend to buy, and who can provide you with a Nota Simple.
 Do not simply rely on the word of a friend.
-Make sure your solicitor or gestor checks the property registry, which will show immediately if the vendor owns the property and whether there is an outstanding mortgage or liability
+Make sure your solicitor or gestor checks the property registry, which will show immediately if the vendor owns the property and whether there is an outstanding mortgage, debt or liability.

-The legal side for buying a Spanish property falls into two parts, the preliminary contract (Contrato privado) and the completion contract (Escritura de compra-venta) signed at the Notary Office
+The legal side for buying a Spanish property falls into two parts, the private or preliminary contract (Contrato privado) and the completion contract (Escritura de compra-venta) signed at the Notary Office

-Once a price has been agreed with the vendor both parties are advised to sign a preliminary private sales contract, a Contrato privado de compraventa.
-This private agreement or contract is usually signed by the parties prior to the completion of the sale-purchase as a temporary deal whereby the price, payment terms and date of completion are agreed upon and signed.
+Once a price has been agreed with the vendor both parties are advised to sign a preliminary private sales contract, or Contrato privado de compraventa.
+This private agreement is usually signed by the parties prior to the completion of the sale-purchase as a temporary deal whereby the price, payment terms and date of completion are agreed upon and signed.

 However, before signing this preliminary sales contract proof that the vendor owns the property and that it is free of charges should be demanded.
 A Nota Simple will confirm if a property has any outstanding debts on it.

 Additionally this contract is drawn up containing all the details such as a description of the property, purchase price, and date of completion.
 At this stage you will be expected to pay a deposit of 10% of the purchase price, and the Estate Agent will hold these funds in a bonded client account.
 Should the vendor decide to withdraw you are entitled to twice the deposit as compensation.